How long can a landlord leave you without a fridge?

 Landlord Responsibilities and Tenant Rights

-The obligation of a landlord is to guarantee that their leased property is habitable and duly preserved.
+The obligation of a landlord is to guarantee that their leased property is habitable and all appliances are functioning.
 When renters experience an issue with the refrigerator, for instance, not performing at proper standards or ceasing to function, they can hold the landlord accountable with the expectation that it be promptly and adequately attended to, either being mended or substituted within an appropriate time.
 Consequently, it’s a landlord’s responsibility to realize and resolve dilemmas like these instantly to maintain the rental as a suitable residence.

 The Implied Warranty of Habitability